pymblelc/environment-setup/README.md

 ## Overview
 This guide will get you setup and ready for learning how to program using Visual Studio Code (vscode) with Github.

-## Assumed Knowledge
-Before starting this tutorial, it's assumed that you have already created a Github account and can access Github classroom.

 ## Installing  Software

 ### Visual Studio Code